 Yoga For Beginners And Beyond

 This DVD is indeed plentiful in top-quality content; you will find over 40 different programs and plenty of use to be discovered in each one.
 Not all the routines are the same; some will take only 15 minutes to achieve a specific objective, while others will include an hour of more intense training.
-The interesting thing about this program is it takes into account that not all practitioners are the same.
+The interesting thing about this program is that it takes into account that not all practitioners are the same.
 There are different ways that each of the routines can be modified to fit the needs of the individual.
 This makes it a good option for those looking to keep their joints safe due to age or excessive weight concerns.

 The first negative comment will have to be on the poor film footage and lack of flow in the DVD progression.
 For example, the instructor will be expounding on a particular pose when the scene will cut to an ocean vista and suddenly on to the next pose.
-Furthermore, some of the poses found in this DVD may be too advanced for beginners despite being labeled for this demographic.
+Furthermore, some of the poses found in this DVD may be too advanced for beginners, despite being labeled for this demographic.
 This may lead to many people simply skipping over the poses that are too advanced for them.

-Easy Yoga: Strength And Balance Secret
+Easy Yoga: The Secret To Strength And Balance

 This DVD is loaded with over an hour of top-quality content.
 You will notice that the poses have been divided into various routines.
 This special structure allows you to take two different approaches to the routines.
 You can do them one after the other or separate them to include other exercises in between.
 Flexibility is a major selling point for these videos.